swiftlang/swift-evolution/proposals/NNNN-global-actor-isolated-types-usability.md

 Requiring both a global actor attribute and `@Sendable` creates an unfortunate pile-up of attributes, and it would be better to infer `@Sendable` from the global actor attribute.

 Because a globally-isolated closure cannot be called concurrently, it's safe for it to capture non-`Sendable` values even if it's implicitly `@Sendable`.
 Such values just need to be transferred to the global actor's region (if they aren't there already).
-This also applies to closures that are isolated to a specific actor reference.
+The same logic also applies to closures that are isolated to a specific actor reference, although it isn't currently possible to write such a closure in a context that isn't isolated to that actor.

 Finally, the current diagnostic for a global-actor-isolated subclass of a non-isolated superclass is too restrictive: